 Student Raised Flag Alerts:

 5: Working with the Student Tab: There are several options to work with your students within the "Students" tab in Starfish.
 Watch this brief video for an overview of Starfish on how to look up your students, find contact information, how to submit a flag alert or kudos, how to take attendance, and print a class roster.
 You can also submit information for a Progress Survey from the "Students" tab.
-A separate video on how to respond to a Progress Survey can be found below.
+A separate video on how to respond to a Progress Survey can be found below - #8.

 6. Starfish Syllabus Statement:

-You may see emails from firstname.lastname@example.org regarding your academic performance in class as well as any recommendations to support you.
-To access Starfish, log into myRedDragon and click the Starfish tab to set up your profile.
+You may see emails from email@example.com regarding your academic performance in class as well as any recommendations to support you.
+To access Starfish, log into myRedDragon and select the Starfish tab to set up your profile.
 Make sure you check your email daily and respond to any notifications or recommendations you receive.
 Starfish is helpful and easy to use as you connect with me and all the resources on our campus.

 The system will alert you when it is time to provide feedback to students in the form of a survey.
-Progress surveys offer instructors an at a glance opportunity to give feedback on your student's academic progress.
+Progress surveys offer instructors an at a glance/formalized opportunity to give feedback on your student's academic progress.
 Administration Dates:

 For instructors interested in keeping track of attendance, Starfish will organize of all the details of a student's attendance, tardiness, and excused absences.
 You can also download the information into an Excel spreadsheet if you wish.
 View the Starfish Overview Video at the 3:37 point for details about how to take Attendance within Starfish.
 Use the Pivot Table directions to create a simple way for excel to count the attendance for each student.